Keeping in touch with boarders

 What if my child is homesick?

-If you have a child who’s finding it difficult to settle into boarding school, then calling them all the time might be the worst thing you can do.
+If you have a , then calling them all the time might be the worst thing you can do.
 A child who is feeling homesick will allow that feeling to be fed and nurtured by frequent phone calls; a reminder of exactly what they’re missing.
 Given space and time the child will quickly learn to rely on peers and teaching staff for support and the homesickness will start to dissipate.

 Build a relationship with their house master or mistress, and discuss any concerns you have with them in the first instance.
 You will undoubtedly find that there are fewer problems than you think.